 The second area of vulnerability is in the “self” aspect of the framework.

-So what commonly happens is the 20-something college graduate pursues her career “plan” and once the real world is confronted, realizes that many assumptions she made in her original plan were not true in reality.
+So, what commonly happens is the 20-something college graduate pursues her career “plan” and, once the real world is confronted, she realizes that many assumptions she made in her original plan were not true in reality.

 This happens when the rising star pre-med student enters medical school only to discover she hates seeing patients and doesn’t like research.